iammehrabsandhu/strictjson/README.md

 ## Performance

 `strictjson` uses reflection to traverse and validate the structure before delegating to `encoding/json` for the actual parsing.
-This adds some overhead (approx 2.5x slower than standard library), but provides strict validation guarantees essential for robust API integrations.
+This adds some slight overhead, but provides strict validation guarantees essential for robust API integrations.